raxmatovsanjar/vue3-template/README.md

-# vue3 vite tailwind postcss typescript pinia
+# vue3 vite

+Css: Tailwind, Postcss

+Js: Typescript

+Store: Pinia

+Code style: Eslint, Prettier

-in assets you can see components,images and icons
+In assets page you can see components,images and icons